-When inflating the tire for mounting pressures up to 20 psi greater than the maximum pressure on the tire sidewall, the following precautions must be taken to protect the person mounting the tire:
+When inflating the tire for mounting pressures up to 20 psi (138 kPa) greater than the maximum pressure on the tire sidewall, the following precautions must be taken to protect the person mounting the tire:

 - 1. Make sure you have the correct tire and wheel size - 2.
 Lubricate the tire bead and wheel bead area again - 3.
-Stand at a minimum of 12 feet away from the tire wheel assembly - 4.
+Stand at a minimum of 12 ft.
+(3.7 m) away from the tire wheel assembly - 4.
 Use both eye and ear protection

-For a mounting pressure more than 20 psi greater than the maximum pressure, a Ford Dealer or other tire service professional should do the mounting.
+For a mounting pressure more than 20 psi (138 kPa) greater than the maximum pressure, a Ford Dealer or other tire service professional should do the mounting.

-Always inflate steel carcass tires with a remote air fill with the person inflating standing at a minimum of 12 ft. away from the tire wheel assembly.
+Always inflate steel carcass tires with a remote air fill with the person inflating standing at a minimum of 12 ft.
+(3.7 m) away from the tire wheel assembly.